 Our Performance Target

-69.4% 🔺 >= 75%
+69.0% ▲ >= 75 %

 Unit of Measure: Percent of women registered

-Performance timeline: Apr-Sep 2019
+Performance timeline: Apr-Dec 2019

 Data Source: PARIS System

 Target Source: FHA Internal

 Notes: Fraser Health transitioned from Panorama to Paris in Q1 of FY 2019/20.
-Due to the change, there was a gap in the recorded birth hospital in Paris for many of births from April-June of 2019.
+Therefore, from Q2 of FY 2019/20 on, the quarterly and YTD prenatal registration rates are calculated with PARIS data.
+However, for Q1 of FY 2019/20, Panorama data was used because there was a gap in the recorded birth hospital in Paris for most of the births in April to early June of 2019.
 Birth hospital is a required factor in calculating the prenatal registration rate for Fraser Health hospital births.
-For this reason, the data from Panorama for Q1 is being used although this data only covers April 1st to June 19th of 2019.
+Therefore, the Panorama data for Q1 was more complete, although it only covered April 1st to June 19th of 2019.

-In Fiscal Quarter (FQ) 2 of Fiscal Year (FY) 2019/20 (July to September 2019), 69.2% of women who gave birth in FHA hospitals were registered with the Best Beginnings program during their pregnancy.
-This rate was virtually unchanged with respect to FQ1 2019/20 rate at 69.6%.
-However, the percentage of prenatal registrations is still below the overall target of 75%.
+In Fiscal Quarter (FQ) 3 of Fiscal Year (FY) 2019/20(October to December 2019), 68.7% of women who gave birth in FHA hospitals were registered with the Best Beginnings program during their pregnancy.
+This rate represents a 0.5 percentage point decrease with respect to the FQ2 2019/20 (July to September 2019) rate at 69.2%.
+The percentage of prenatal registrations in FQ3 2019/20 is 6.3 percentage points below the overall target of 75%.